 (2) Subsection (1) does not apply to any State share of the pension scheme entitlement payable before 1 July 1994 but in calculating whether there is an entitlement to a top-up benefit, or the amount of a top-up benefit, a deduction is to be made for any State share of the pension scheme entitlement so payable.

-[Section 83O inserted by No. 8 of 1993 s.
+[Section 83O inserted: No. 8 of 1993 s.
 48.]

 83P.
 Actuarial adjustments